jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 A json-formatted description file is passed to the build flow specifying paths to the SP binary image and associated DTS partition manifest file.
 The latter is processed by the dtc compiler to generate a DTB fed into the SP package.
+Optionally, the partition's json description can contain the offsets for both the image and partition manifest within the SP package.
+Both offsets need to be 4KB aligned, because it is the translation granule supported by SPM.
+These fields can be leveraged to support SPs with S1 translation granules that differ from 4KB, and to configure the regions allocated within the SP package, as well as comply with the requirements for the implementation of the boot information protocol (see `Passing boot data to the SP`_ for more details).
 This file also specifies the SP owner (as an optional field) identifying the signing domain in case of dual root CoT.
 The SP owner can either be the silicon or the platform provider.
 The